adamjcalhoun/Evergreen/readme.md

 ## Models to test
 Train on two different patch types - coarse, dense, and all pairwise combinations of small/large Train several models - dense, LSTM
+Also: odor memory?
 Show chemotaxis ability
 Show foraging
 Show representations

+### Model set 1
+Dense network
+-> 1 or 3 hidden layers
+-> reward hunger or reward odor
+-> coarse (patchy) and dense patches (dense patches should have equivalent amounts of food)